kuatroka/docker_training/README.md

 tail filename.txt # read the contents of a file in tail mode.
 Can add -n 3 to see the last 3 lines head filename.txt # read the contents of a file in head mode.
 Can add -n 3 to see the first 3 lines
 '''

+# CMD and ENTRYPOINT

+'''
+CMD ["command", "arguments"] # run the command with the arguments (CMD ["sleep", "10"]) CMD ["command"] # run the command with no arguments (CMD ["bash"]) ENTRYPOINT ["command", "arguments"] # run the command with the arguments (ENTRYPOINT ["sleep", "10"])
+'''

+### we can use both if we want to have a defalut argument and change it when running the container

+'''
+ENTRYPOINT ["sleep"]
+CMD ["10"]
+'''

+# Docker Networking

+'''
+docker network ls # list all the networks
+'''

+# Volumes

+'''
+docker volume create <volume_name> # create a volume inside docker internal installation files docker run -v <volume_name>:/var/lib/mysql mysql # maps previously created volume to the container
+'''

+# even if the volume creation command was not ran, the volume will be created automatically when docker run # command with volume mapping is invoked.
+This is volume mounting

+# We can also mound or bind any other folder to the container - volume binding

+# the more recent syntaxis is to use --mount

+'''
+docker run \
+--mount type=bind, source=/data/mysql,target=var/lib/mysql
+'''

+##### docker-compose

+'''
+docker-compose up # start all the containers docker-compose -f <docker-compose-file.yml> up # start specified yml file, not the default one docker-compose down # stop all the containers

 # tiny dockerised app